Table of Contents

 “It is important to understand that sanitising raw vegetables, milk packets and daily-touch objects was always important and not just because of the Coronavirus.
 Some people have started using detergent and water to clean raw vegetables.
 The problem with such techniques, is that it is nearly impossible to prevent contamination due to soap or detergent.
 Therefore, one may end up with a gastrointestinal infection, as a result of using unscientific ways,” says Singh.
 To prevent COVID-19 one merely has to follow some simple hygiene practices and follow it, irrespective of whether there is a pandemic or not.

-Viruses are assemblies of say, proteins, nucleic acids, lipids and carbohydrates and need living cells to thrive.
+Viruses are assemblies of, say, proteins, nucleic acids, lipids and carbohydrates and need living cells to thrive.
 Therefore, outside your body, the Coronavirus is as good as ‘dead’.
-It cannot do anything to surfaces but you can be affected, if you touch the contaminated surface and therefore, this is what you need to be careful of.
+It cannot do anything to surfaces but you can be affected, if you touch the contaminated surface.
+Now, with the new strain of the Coronavirus, called the VUI-202012/01 which is reportedly 70% more likely to spread, one must be careful.

 How to clean vegetables/raw food?